Algebraic groups over free and hyperbolic groups: Bounded stretch and application to vertices of surface type

 The goal of this section is the following result. \begin{thm} Let $V$ be a \conn\ algebraic group with coordinate group $L_V$, and $\Lambda$ be a standard JSJ decomposition of $L_V$.

 Then $\Lambda$ has no vertex of surface type whose corresponding surface has infinite mapping class group. \end{thm}

+We will use the following lemma which is standard in the orientable case.
+See below for a proof in general.

+\begin{lem} Let $\sigma$ be an element of infinite order in the mapping class group of a hyperbolic surface $\Sigma$ (maybe with boundary).

+Then there exists an essential simple closed curve (maybe 1-sided if $\Sigma$ is non-orientable) $\beta$ such that the intersection numbers $i(\beta,\sigma_v^n(\beta))$ are unbounded. \end{lem}

-\begin{proof} Let $Q$ be a vertex group of surface type of $\Lambda$.
+\begin{proof}[Proof of Theorem \ref{thm_noQH}] Let $Q$ be a vertex group of surface type of $\Lambda$.
 Let $V_0\subset V$ be the finite index subgroup consisting of elements $v$ such that $\rho_v^*$ preserves the conjugacy class of $Q$ and of incident edge groups (we don't claim that $V_0$ is an algebraic subgroup of $V$).

 Given $v\in V_0$, consider $g_v\in L_V$ such that $\ad_{g_v}\circ \rho_v^*(Q)\subset Q$, and consider the restriction $\sigma_v=(\ad_{g_v}\circ \rho_v^*)_{|Q}$.
 Noting that the class of $\sigma_v$ in $\Out(Q)$ does not depend on the choice of $g_v$, the map $v\mapsto \sigma_v$ is a well defined morphism $\sigma:V_0\ra \Out(Q)$.
 We view $\sigma_v$ as an element of the mapping class group of the underlying surface $\Sigma$.